Persistent Storage

 Summit provides customers with their own database schema for persistent storage.
 This database is a CockroachDB hosted by Cockroach Labs on Amazon Web Services.

-For convenience, each account is automatically provided with two tables: kv_store
+For convenience, each account is automatically provided with four tables:

 Using key-value storage